opensearch-project/documentation-website/_field-types/mapping-parameters/analyzer.md

 ---
 layout: default
-title: Analyzer
+title: analyzer
-Parent: Mapping parameters
+parent: Mapping parameters
-Grand_parent: Mapping and field types
+grand_parent: Mapping and field types
 nav_order: 5
 has_children: false
 has_toc: false
 ---

-# Analyzer
+# `analyzer`

 The `analyzer` mapping parameter is used to define the text analysis process that is applied to a text field during both indexing and searching operations.